keymanapp/keyman/windows/src/desktop/help/basic/toolbox_tasks/osk.md

 **Note:**
 Some Keyman keyboards do not have an On Screen Keyboard view.
 For keyboards designed phonetically, this is because there is not a simple 1-1 correspondence between each key and the letter you want to type.
-The Keyboard Usage tool is often helpful for these keyboards and Keyman will switch to this view by default.
-This option can be changed in Keyman Configuration.

 **Related Topics**